survivejs/webpack-book/manuscript/03_introduction.md

 ## How Is This Book Organized

-The book starts with a couple of chapters that provide background information and explain what webpack is.
+The book starts by explaining what webpack is.
 After that, you will find multiple parts, each of which discusses webpack from a different direction.
 While going through those chapters, you will develop webpack configuration.
 They also double as reference material.

 The book is split into the following parts: